 Table 1: Our assessment of future readability of some common file formats.
 (For more detailed information we refer to the recommendations of the Bundesarchiv (German), the KOST (German or French), the , the Forschungsdatenzentrums Archäologie & Altertumswissenschaften IANUS (Germany), the Library of Congress and the Harvard Library.)

 Suitable to only a limited extent

 Not accepted for publication, OK for supplementary materials:

 |Raster image (bitmap)|

-If you plan using your data for ten years or less we recommend the formats in the middle and the left column of Table 1.
+If you plan using your data for up to ten years we recommend the formats in the middle and the left column of Table 1.
 Even less known formats that are common in your area of expertise for this type of data are usually suitable.

 You should also consider the following points: